ishtms/learn-nodejs-hard-way/chapters/ch04-logtar-our-logging-library.md

 > Note: If you create a getter using `get()`, you do not need to specify the parenthesis after `level`.
 Javascript knows that we're referring to the `get level()` getter.

-Now, add the `LogLevel.assert` method inside the constructor, to make sure the clients pass in a correct value for `log_level`
+Now, add the `LogLevel.assert` method inside the constructor, to make sure the clients pass in a correct value for the `log_level` constructor parameter.

 ```js
 // index.js